 Noise complaints are one of the most common neighbor issues you can experience, especially when you live in a student apartment complex.

-If you live in a student apartment complex, you can expect some noise from time to time.
+It is inevitable.
+If you live in a student apartment complex, or any type of community living scenario, you can expect some noise from time to time.
 If the amount of noise your neighbors produce is hindering your ability to study or get to sleep on time, though, you’re probably at your wit’s end.

-Luckily, there are lots of steps you can take to get your neighbors to quiet down.
+Luckily, there are lots of steps you can take to get your neighbors to quiet down and for you to get a good night’s sleep.

 Set Reasonable Expectations